anuraam/COMPULIN-ERP/faqs/README.md

 # Frequently ask questions

-## How to backup an AWS RDS-MSSQL database manually ?
+## How to backup / restore an AWS RDS-MSSQL database manually ?

-In order to backup MSSQL dump files to S3 bucket, you can use below command
+In order to backup MSSQL backups files (.bak) to S3 bucket, you can use below command

 #### Exporting SQL Server databases using native backup